-For all areas, CHE 325L and 377K may be counted as chemical engineering electives.
+For all areas, Chemical Engineering 377K or 377L may be counted as chemical engineering electives.
 Chemical Engineering 377K may be counted only once toward the degree.
+For all areas, 3 hours of so-op may be counted as an engineering elective.